BabylonJSGuide/docampus/content/babylon101/library/placement.md

 box.scaling = new BABYLON.Vector3(2, 1.5, 3);
 ```

-As you can see, from the above codes, scaling is a vector object with properties x, y, and z
+As you can see, from the above codes, scaling is a vector object with properties x, y, and z.

 All three of the above sets of codes will produce boxes of the same size

-## Position
+### Position
-For the majority of meshes the position property places the center of the mesh at that position.
+For the majority of meshes the [position](/babylon101/position) property places the center of the mesh at that position.
 Position is also a vector object with properties x, y, and z, so that the following two sets of codes position the box in the same place.

 ```javascript
 box.position.x = -2;